Nuts & Bolts

-- Table Mountain’s weather is notoriously unpredictable: the mountain gets more cloud and wind than you might imagine despite its location in sunny South Africa.
-We do our utmost to ensure you hike the mountain in the best possible weather, and we level with you at the outset if we think conditions are going to be sub-optimal.
-But sometimes the weatherman gets it wrong and we find ourselves in thick cloud or strong wind (or both).
-It’s not unusual for the weather to change dramatically overnight or even over the course of a hike.
-This is why we always advise you to book early in your stay to allow for spare days in the event of bad weather.
+- Table Mountain’s weather is notoriously unpredictable.
+Despite its location in sunny South Africa, the mountain gets more cloud and wind than you might imagine.
+We endeavour for you to hike in the best possible weather, and will always level with you at the outset if we think conditions are sub-optimal.
+But sometimes the weatherman gets it wrong and Mother Nature confound even our own expert predictions, resulting in a hike characterized by strong wind or thick cloud (or both).
+It’s not unusual for the weather to change dramatically overnight, or even in the course of the hike (four-seasons-in-a-day weather).
+This is why we always suggest that you book for early in your stay to allow for spare days in event of bad weather.

-- If we have to reschedule your hike due to bad weather, we will contact you by 8pm latest the evening prior.
-Unfortunately, we cannot guarantee availability on the same route, although we try our best to accommodate your route of choice.
+- If we have to reschedule due to bad weather, we will contact you by latest 8pm the evening prior.
+Unfortunately, we cannot guarantee availability on the same route, although we try our best to accommodate your choice of route.

-- We hike up and take the cableway down.
-Strong wind closes the cableway, necessitating a hike-down (an extra 2 hours and R300 pp).
-If we hike down, Platteklip Gorge is the route of choice, being the quickest and easiest route down the mountain.
-Cape Town gets a lot of wind, especially in summer (November to February), and the cableway is sensitive to wind.
+- We hike up and take the cable car down.
+Strong wind closes the cableway, necessitating a hike-down: an extra 2 hours and R400 pp. In event of hike-down, Platteklip Gorge is the default route, it being the quickest and easiest way down.
+Cape Town experiences a lot of wind during summer (October to February), and the cableway is sensitive to wind.

 - We hike at a leisurely pace, but not a crawl.
-If you suspect yourself to be a slow hiker, best to spend more on a private hike so you can hike at your own pace without pressure from other group members.
+If you suspect yourself to be a slow hiker, best to spend more on a private hike.
+This allows you to hike at your own pace without pressure from other group members.
 Same applies if you’re fit and fast: we can’t expect the whole group to streak up the mountain.
 Book a private hike and you’re well on your way to setting that personal best.

 - It might happen that you overestimated your fitness level, or underestimated Table Mountain (you won’t be the first, nor the last).
-If you are much slower than the rest of the group, the guide will have to turn you back, usually no further than 30 minutes into the hike, as it would be unfair to expect the whole group to hike at a much-reduced pace.
-We really don’t like turning people back, but we have to be fair to other group members, unless everyone is prepared to hike at a slower pace—we always check.
-Same story if the guide thinks you might not be able to complete the hike for reasons other than fitness: we will likely turn you back, more for safety reasons than out of consideration for other group members.
-During high season (November to March), both scenarios carry a 50% payment.
+If you are much slower than the rest of the group, the guide will have to turn you back, usually no further than 30 minutes into the hike.
+It would be unfair to expect the whole group to hike at a much-reduced pace.
+We don’t like turning people back, but have to be fair to other group members – unless everyone is prepared to hike at a slow pace (we always check).
+Same story if the guide thinks you might not be able to complete the hike for reasons other than fitness e.g. fear of heights, impaired balance, injury, etc. During high season (October to April), both scenarios carry a 50% payment.

-- Motivation, determination and enthusiasm amply compensate for whatever you might lack in fitness.
-If you know yourself to be out of shape, then you need to be prepared to push yourself physically.
-Table Mountain is steep and rugged.
-If you’re below-average fitness, then you have to be up for a solid workout in order to earn the distinction and sense of achievement from climbing the mountain.
+- Motivation, determination and enthusiasm amply compensate for whatever you might lack in fitness or ability.
+If you know yourself to be out of shape, you need to be prepared to push physically.
+Table Mountain is steep and the terrain is rugged.
+If you’re below-average fitness, you have to be up for a solid workout in order to earn the distinction and sense of achievement of having climbed the mountain.

-- If you’re not sure why we start hikes at the crack of dawn, it’s to beat the heat.
-Heat makes the hike tough and unpleasant – on some days, excruciating.
-We also start early to beat the wind, which in summer tends to strengthen around noon, closing the cableway and resulting in a hike-down: tough and unpleasant as well.
-Also, the soft, dawn light makes for the best photography.
-But not only that: an early start usually sees you back at your hotel in time for breakfast, leaving the bulk of the day for sightseeing.
+- If you’re unsure why we start at the crack of dawn, it’s to beat the heat.
+Starting early optimizes the experience.
+Heat makes a hike tough and unpleasant – on some days downright excruciating.
+We also start early to beat the wind, which in summer tends to freshen around noon, closing the cableway and necessitating a hike-down (tough and unpleasant).
+Furthermore, the soft, dawn light allows for the best photography.
+Later in the day, the air often becomes hazy and the colours washed out, producing inferior photos.
+Then there’s the timing: an early start in summer sees you back at your hotel by around 10am, in time for breakfast and leaving the bulk of the day for sightseeing.

 - Our pick-up service is a courtesy service.
-Our cars fit 4 people, so the first 4 to book for a given day get free pick-up and drop-off in the city area.
-If the guide’s car is already full, we will arrange taxi pick-up for you at no extra cost within the city area; drop-off for your account.
-For groups of 5 or more: we’re happy to sponsor a taxi to help with pick-up and drop-off (within the city area).
+Our cars fit four people, so the first four to book for a given day are eligible for free pick-up and drop-off in the city area.
+If the guide’s car is already full, we will cover your Uber (within the city area) for pick-up; drop-off for your account.
+For groups of more than four people: we’re happy to sponsor an Uber to help with the transport (within the city area).